Archive for the ‘personal’ Category

 periodic existential assertion

-I’m waiting for Windows to finish installing some IE8 debugging software, so perhaps now is a good time to take a breath, open Wordpress and note that I am not dead.
+I’m waiting for Windows to finish installing some IE8 debugging software, so perhaps now is a good time to take a breath, open WordPress and note that I am not dead.
 I’m just busy.
 We’re perilously close to a major launch on the Subsidyscope project.
 At the same time, Clay’s taken a month off to get married (see also: awww), leaving me to mind the store at Sunlight in his absence.
 It’s flattering and exciting, but hasn’t left a lot of time for bloggy diversions.

 But to catch you up briefly: I bought a netbook; Emily and I remain enthralled by Avatar; Halloween preparation is picking up speed*; I am in perpetually-worse shape; Emily’s cat is officially back in Philadelphia as of this morning, and her brother is in DC; and I still can’t reliably listen to the football game from the bus.